-With regard to the design of the administrative organisation and internal control environment (overall named 'control framework'), the Manager has taken the GSAM BV Control Framework as a starting point.
+With regard to the design of the administrative organisation and internal control environment (overall named 'control framework'), the Manager applies the GSAM BV Control Framework.
 The significant risks are determined periodically in a systematic manner.
 The existing system of internal controls mitigates these risks.